Gore Verbinski

-Gregor Justin "Gore" Verbinski (born March 16, 1964) is an American film director, screenwriter, and producer.
-He is best known for directing Mouse Hunt, The Ring, the first three in the Pirates of the Caribbean films, and Rango.
-For Rango, Verbinski won both the Academy Award and BAFTA Award for Best Animated Film.
+Gregor Justin "Gore" Verbinski (born March 16, 1964) is an American film director, screenwriter, producer, and musician.
+He is best known for directing Mouse Hunt (1997), The Ring (2002), the first three Pirates of the Caribbean films, Rango (2011), and The Lone Ranger (2013).
+For Rango, Verbinski won both the Academy Award and the BAFTA Award for Best Animated Film.

 Early life

 Verbinski was born in Oak Ridge, Tennessee, the fourth of five children of Laurette Ann (née McGovern) and Victor Vincent Verbinski, a nuclear physicist.
 His siblings are Janine, Claire, Diane, and Steven.
 His father was of Polish descent, and worked as a nuclear physicist at Oak Ridge National Laboratory.
 In 1967, the Verbinski family moved to Southern California, where a young Gregor grew up in the town of La Jolla.
 Gregor was an active Boy Scout and surfed regularly.
 He went to Torrey Pines Elementary, Muirlands Junior High, and La Jolla High School (Class of 1982), before attending UCLA Film School.
 Verbinski graduated with his BFA in Film in 1987.
 In his youth, Verbinski was passionate about music and played in several punk rock bands, which influenced his creative approach.